Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 - ✔ Tips and inspiration for planning your Iceland trip

 I am always looking for experienced people from the Icelandic travel industry to interview.
 One of the most experienced people in the business is Sigríður Ólafsdóttir.
-She is the Chief Operating Officer (COO) and Senior Quality Auditor of the Hostelling International (HI) in Iceland.
+She is the Chief Operating Officer (COO) and Senior Quality Auditor of Hostelling International (HI) in Iceland.
 Sigríður, or Sirra as she is called, runs three hostels in Reykjavik.
 She also runs the camping ground at Laugardalur in Reykjavik.
 HI has received recent accolades for quality and ecological friendliness.

-Thank you Sirra for taking the time for an interview.
-Please tell me about yourself and the hostels in Iceland?
+Thank you, Sirra, for taking the time for an interview.
+Please tell me about yourself and the hostels in Iceland.

 What motivates s and the work we do is the mission of Hostelling International.
 I think this is as relevant and urgent now as it was 80 years ago.
 This is when a group of ambitious students formed the Icelandic Youth Hostel Association.

-How many hostels does HI run in Iceland and where are they?
+How many hostels does HI run in Iceland, and where are they?

 The 3 hostels in Reykjavik.
 HL Iceland owns and runs Loft Hostel, City Hostel, and Downtown Hostel.
 Other Hostels are privately owned and run by locals.